flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/overview.md

 Each page was reviewed by an A320 type rated pilot and provides accurate information to aircraft operation.

+!!! warning "Disclaimer"
+    The level of detail in this guide is meant to teach an Airbus A380 beginner to conduct a full flight from gate to gate.

+    A *beginner* is defined as someone familiar with flying a GA aircraft or different types of airliners.
+Aviation terminology and know-how is a requirement to fly any airliner, even in Microsoft Flight Simulator.

+    This guide simplifies some procedures to accomodate beginners and the fact that this is a simulation.
+More advanced sim pilots can use the [A380X SOP](../a380x-sop.md) directly for more in depth procedures.

+    When this guide refers to ATC it is referring to any Online ATC network but **NOT** the built-in ATC in the simulator as this is very unrealistic and unreliable.
+Also using ATC is completely optional and also not recommended for beginners.
+The guide references ATC just to give additional context to the procedures.

+!!! info "Airline SOP"
+    Please be aware that different airlines may have slightly different procedures at different stages of flight.

 {--

 The [Preflight](01_preflight.md) page contains guides on how to set up relevant data and configurations before starting your flight.
 We recommend starting there.

 --}

-!!! info "Airline SOP"
-    Please be aware that different airlines may have slightly different procedures at different stages of flight.

 <p style="color:coral; font-size:24px;">This is for simulation purposes only.</p>